zzzoohny/st2195_assignment__3/README.md

 list:
 1. A 'README.md' file with a short markdown description of assignment and reference to DataExpo 2009 data, and the Harvard Dataverse.
 2. A folder called 'r_sql' with a R code for constructing the database (from csv inputs) and executing the following queries.
 The latter should be done using both DBI and dplyr notation.
 a.
-Which airplanes has the lowest associated average departure delay(excluding cancelled and diverted flights)?
+Which airplanes has the lowest associated average departure delay(excluding cancelled and diverted flights?
 b.
 Which cities has the highest number of inbound flights(excluding cancelled flights)?
 c.
 Which companies has the highest number of cancelled flights?
 d.
 Which companies has the highest number of cancelled flights, relative to their number of total flights?